logo elektroda

 Close-up of damaged 78M05 voltage regulator and DALE 20Ω resistor on PCB

-In the absence of service diagrams, he had to determine the value of the burnt resistor by zooming in on a photo of the same board that someone was selling on eBay for $12,000.
+In the absence of service diagrams, he had to work out the value of the burnt resistor by enlarging a photo of the same board, which someone was selling on eBay for $12,000.

-In the posted video, he demonstrated replacing the regulator and resistor, using a variety of professional techniques and tools to do so.
+In the posted video, he demonstrated replacing the regulator and resistor, using a variety of professional techniques and tools for doing so.

 He showed this in his first material, after whose publication he was met with a wave of criticism in the comments, accusing him of not being able to work on aerospace parts without FAA (Federal Aviation Administration) certification.